AngelVillegasCruz/TA_TAD_Spring2021/README.md

 # TAD_Spring2021
-Course website for PLSC 497 --- Text as Data
+TA Course website for PLSC 497 --- Text as Data